luiscruz/course_sustainableSE/2026/p1_measuring_software/g34_measuring_youtube.md

 that mirrors the on-screen content in real time, dynamically adjusting when scenes change [2].
 This feature is only active in dark mode and is enabled by default.

-**Stable Volume** automatically normalizes audio levels during playback, dynamically adjusting the volume to reduce sudden loudness spikes and flatten the dynamic range within a video [3].
+**Stable Volume** automatically normalises audio levels during playback, dynamically adjusting the volume to reduce sudden loudness spikes and flatten the dynamic range within a video [3].
 This setting is also enabled by default.

 **Voice Boost** enhances the clarity of speech in videos by using AI to identify vocal frequencies and amplify spoken